 Steel and Aluminum Formwork

 Steel and aluminum formwork systems are known for their strength, durability, and longevity.
-Although heavier and more expensive than wood formwork, they offer numerous benefits.
+Although steel concrete formwork is heavier and more expensive than wood formwork, they offer numerous benefits.
 They create a smooth finish on the concrete surface, reduce the occurrence of honeycombing, and can be used to form curved walls.
 Aluminum formwork is lighter than steel but slightly less strong.

 Plastic Formwork